What is CareerWell?

 CareerWell Competency Areas

-Beyond the strategic skills traditionally sought by employers (e.g., leadership, communication, project management, emotional intelligence), many of the skills people need to secure and retain employment during and after the pandemic are data and digital skills, including:
+Beyond the strategic skills traditionally sought by employers (e.g., leadership, communication, project management, emotional intelligence), many of the skills people need to secure and retain employment include the following:

 - Applying technology to collect, analyze, and make decisions in response to data